Exploring Houston Playground & Meadow

-This month we visit a multi-use trailhead in the Andorra neighborhood that serves as an access point into the Wissahickon and an under-represented type of habitat in the greater Philadelphia region ̶ the meadow.
-Houston Playground is located at 900 Grakyn Lane, Philadelphia, 19128.
-There is ample street parking here, and it’s just a short walk from the # 62 SEPTA bus stop at Grakyn Lane and Sagamore Road.
-The playground itself has a sprayground as well as the usual playground attractions.
-The recreation center in this location offers many programs.
-Learn more here: houstonplayground.net
+Late summer is a great time to visit the Houston Playground trailhead!
+Located in the Andorra neighborhood, this trail meanders through a beautiful and under-represented type of habitat in the greater Philadelphia region ̶ the meadow.
+Houston Playground is located at 900 Grakyn Lane, Philadelphia, 19128 and there is ample street parking here.
+It’s also just a short walk from the # 62 SEPTA bus stop at Grakyn Lane and Sagamore Road.
+The playground has a sprayground as well as the usual playground attractions and the recreation center offers many programs.
+Learn more here.

 Turn left upon entering Houston Meadow and you will experience both the woods and meadow habitat over the next ¾ mile of trail.
 Turn left again, once you reach the Yellow Trail intersection, and in less than a ¼ mile you will reach Forbidden Drive and Bells Mill Road.
 Turn right onto Forbidden Drive, and in approximately a half mile you can see the historic Red Covered Bridge at Thomas Mill Road, the only covered bridge standing within the boundaries of a major U.S. city.
 Originally built in 1737, the Covered Bridge (pictured right) is one of the most photographed structures in Wissahickon Valley Park.

-Backtrack slightly on Forbidden Drive if you want to head back up to the meadow via the Yellow Trail or continue along Forbidden Drive for approximately half a mile to reach the Rex Avenue Bridge and Arch (across the bridge/creek).
-Look up, and you can see the historic Tedyuscung statue (pictured left) across the creek more visible in the winter months).
-This kneeling warrior was commissioned by Mr. and Mrs. Charles W. Henry and carved in 1902 by John Massey Rhind (1860-1936).
+Backtrack slightly on Forbidden Drive if you want to head back uphill to the meadow via the Yellow Trail or continue along Forbidden Drive for approximately half a mile to reach the Rex Avenue Bridge and Arch (across the bridge/creek).
+Look up, and you can see the historic Tedyuscung statue (pictured left) across the creek.
+The statue is typically more visible in the winter months.
+It was commissioned by Mr. and Mrs. Charles W. Henry and carved in 1902 by John Massey Rhind (1860-1936).

 Houston Meadow and the surrounding trails are picturesque and teeming with wildlife all year-round.
-FOW is offering some great hikes along these trails in the fall, so keep an eye on the FOW event calendar.
-Some of these hikes qualify for the All Trails Challenge!
-We hope you can set aside an afternoon to explore this section of the Wissahickon sometime soon.
+Pick up a map in the FOW Shop here and set aside an afternoon to explore this section of the Wissahickon sometime soon.
 See you on the trails!